ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 ```

 we now don't have to make changes to re-order those arguments where that function is called.

+> TODO: Insert slide to talk about ordering and git diffs

 But even in the cases where you're not refactoring, not using keyword arguments has led to errors.